ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.knx/README.md

 * removed "Delay Slider" because of the new knx-stack
 * many other small changes
 * fixed post-comma values to scale-value of DPT
-* implemented "add" mode for knxproject upload (existing Objects stay as they are, only new Objects where added)
+* implemented "add" mode for knx project upload (existing Objects stay as they are, only new Objects where added)

 ### 0.8.6 (2017-06-17)